instadw/instadwell-blog/_posts/2026-1-26-the-2026-guide-20-govt-funded-scholarships-to-study-abroad-official-niti-aayog-list.md

 -    Apply Here: [CSCUK Official Site](https://cscuk.fcdo.gov.uk/scholarships/commonwealth-masters-scholarships/)

 -   Planning for the UK?
-Check out our guide to [Student accommodation in the UK](https://www.google.com/search?q=https://instadwell.com/uk).
+Check out our guide to Student accommodation in the UK

 ### 🇹🇭 Chulabhorn Graduate Institute (Thailand)